 TB and HIV are prevalent in the community as is alcoholism, adult onset diabetes; cardiovascular disease, cataracts and cancer are sharply increasing.
 You will also see a lot of patients with aches and pains, and everyday problems.
 Common diseases amongst the child patients include fungal infections, intestinal worms, diarrhoea, dehydration, malnutrition and mouth infections (e.g. oral thrush).
 By themselves, these infections and illnesses may not be particularly severe; however if left untreated they will get much worse leading to complications and in severe cases even death.

 The clinic also assesses and treats emergency patients, and there is, on average, one emergency trip to the hospital each week, which is around one and a half hours drive away.

 In addition to the GP clinic, the resident Doctor carries out regular outreach work at a Primary School and a resettlement programme.
 The clinic also distributes donations of clothes, shoes, soap and toothbrushes to adults and children.

-You may be asked to undertake a research project/assignment during your stay.
+You may be invited to undertake a research project/assignment during your stay.
 This is usually guided by what is useful to the clinic and of benefit to the patients.
 Examples of projects include mapping distances patients travel to the clinic, patterns of disease, rates of TB amongst patients, compliance with medication and patient knowledge of HIV transmission and disease.